 The Board conducts an annual performance evaluation to ensure that members effectively fulfill their obligations.
-The annual performance assessment is divided into four sets:
+The annual performance assessment is divided into four sets.

 Full Board Review The Full Board Review covers Board activities, mission and purpose, governance, board organization, meetings and membership, and management support.
 CEO Appraisal The Board will assess separately the performance of the CEO to rate his financial, strategic, governance, internal processes and business development capacities.
-Peer Board Review The Peer Board Review allows each Director to assess their Co-directors in terms of leadership, interpersonal skills, strategic thinking and their contribution to the Board.
-Audit Committee Assessment In compliance with SEC Memorandum Circular No. 4 Series of 2012 Guidelines for the Assessment of the Performance of the Audit Committee of listed companies, the Company adapted the Audit Committee Assessment which contains the oversight responsibilities under the Code of Corporate Governance, i.e. financial reporting, risk management, internal control, management, and internal and external audit.
+Peer Board Review The Peer Board Review allows each Director to assess their Co-directors in terms of leadership, interpersonal skills, strategic thinking and their Review contribution to the Board.
+Board Committees: > Audit & RPT > Board Risk Oversight > Corporate Governance In compliance with the Company's CG Manual and Board Charter, the annual assessment of the performance of the Board Committees has been adapted which contains the oversight responsibilities under the Code of Corporate Governance, i.e. composition and meetings, duties and responsibilities of the members of the committees